Where is Ulusaba?

 Do I need to take precautions against malaria?

-The Mpumalanga province, including the Sabi Sand Private Game Reserve, is in a malaria endemic area so it is very important to seek advice on appropriate precautions before you travel.
+The Mpumalanga province, including the Sabi Sand Nature Reserve, is in a malaria endemic area so it is very important to seek advice on appropriate precautions before you travel.
 During your stay it is still important to cover up with insect repellent.
 We provide an excellent one in your room, but bring your own stick or roll-on repellent to take out on game drives and for when you first arrive in Mpumalanga.
 All rooms have mosquito nets too.

 What can I do during the day?